CAmmanabrolu/SRM-AI-VERSE/README.md

 ## Features

-- **Campus Information**: Detailed information about various locations within the SRMIST campus, including an interactive map for easy navigation.
+- **Campus Information**: Detailed information about various locations within the SRMIST campus, including an interactive map for easy navigation and smooth experience.
 - **Events**: Up-to-date information on upcoming events and activities at SRMIST, with details on dates, times, locations, and descriptions.
 Users can also register for events directly through the platform.
 - **Hostel Details**: Comprehensive information about hostel facilities, including accommodation details, daily menus, and available amenities.
 - **AI Chatbot**: An AI-powered chatbot to assist users with any queries related to the campus, events, hostel, and more.